-One major positive that I love about this book is that it highlights relevant examples from today’s business world to clarify the point that Ellis and Brown are trying to make.
+This book highlights relevant examples from today’s business world to clarify the point that Ellis and Brown are trying to make.
 It shows how Facebook, Airbnb, Pinterest, Twitter, Instagram implement growth hacking techniques into their business.
 This adds credibility to the techniques and suggestions and makes for a more engaging read.
-If these practices are effective for Facebook and Twitter, I’m sure there is something worth taking note of for a startup with major aspirations.
+I

 Ellis and Brown to discuss certain aspects in too much detail.
 The breakdown and detailed analysis of what should be discussed at your next team meeting seemed to go into unnecessary detail.
 Sticking to the general ideas and relating them to current real-world examples would have been enough in my opinion.